alonsoir/IfRemovingARealUseCase/Post.md

 ```

 ## The execution
-### 1 - Flatten the if-structure
+### 1 - Flatten the if structure
-The idea here is to transform the nested if-structure into a flat sequence of `if` clauses in order to isolate
+The idea here is to transform the nested if structure into a flat sequence of `if` clauses in order to isolate
 and explicit each single condition.
 To do so with very small steps, we are going to remove the `else` part of each `if` clause, by transforming
 such part into an `if` clause whose condition is the negation of the original one.